Back to Privacy Guides

 • Are there multiple connected VPNs on my system?
 You may be auditing the one that is encapsulated in another VPN.

-• Is SERVER_IP and SERVER_PORT correct?
+• Are SERVER_IP and SERVER_PORT correct?

 Note, after switching to a different VPN server, you may see incoming packets from a previous server up to 3 minutes after disconnection.
 This is due to how WireGuard is designed (WireGuard paper: 6.3).

+To illustrate this filter, here is a screenshot of Wireshark showing packets that did not go through a VPN.
 In the following Wireshark screenshot, you can identify a single DNS request that was not done through the WireGuard tunnel.
 This was done intentionally to illustrate the case of a packet not matching the filters.

 The first line corresponds to my computer LAN IP 10.137.0.30 querying 9.9.9.9 DNS server about the domain eff.org.
 On the second line, the server 9.9.9.9 is replying to my computer with the query answer.